-George Braunstein, RN, FACHE, brings more than 35 years of experience in the health and human service industry, leading both private and public sector health and human services organizations – in both institutional and ambulatory settings.
+George Braunstein, FACHE has 40 years of experience in the health and human service industry, leading both private and public organizations – in institutional and ambulatory settings.

-Prior to joining OPEN MINDS, Mr. Braunstein served as executive director of the Fairfax-Falls Church Community Services Board (CSB) in Fairfax, Virginia, which provides community-based mental health, substance abuse, and developmentally disabled services.
-During his six-year tenure with the CSB, which had a 150+ million dollar budget and over 1,200 employees, he both reduced the budget and increased service access.
-Mr. Braunstein also developed the organization’s first fully integrated service model that is combined mental health, substance use treatment and primary care services.
+Prior to joining OPEN MINDS, Mr. Braunstein served as Executive Director of the Fairfax-Falls Church Community Services Board (CSB) in Fairfax, Virginia, which provides community-based mental health, substance abuse and developmental disabled services.
+During his six-year tenure with the CSB, which had a $150+ million budget and over 1,200 employees, he both reduced the budget and increased service access.
+Mr. Braunstein also developed the organization’s first fully integrated service model that is combining mental health, substance use treatment and primary care services.

-Before his role in Fairfax County, Mr. Braunstein was the executive director of the Chesterfield County CSB.
-In his eight years in that role, he restructured management to flatten the organization, which improved both service and budget performance and eliminated a 1.5 million dollar deficit with no reductions in staff.
+Before his role in Fairfax County, Mr. Braunstein was the Executive Director of the Chesterfield County CSB.
+In his eight years in that role, he restructured management to flatten the organization, which improved both service and budget performance and eliminated a $1.5 million deficit with no reductions in staff.

-Mr. Braunstein also served as the Executive Director Behavioral Health, for Aurora Healthcare in Milwaukee – the largest integrated health care system in Wisconsin with 13 hospitals, 20,000 employees and 1.5 billion dollars in annual revenue.
-He was responsible for the management of all aspects of a 40 million dollar, 800-employee multi-site integrated behavioral health service delivery system.
+Mr. Braunstein also served as the Executive Director of Behavioral Health for Aurora Health Care in Milwaukee – the largest integrated health care system in Wisconsin with 13 hospitals, 20,000 employees and $1.5 billion in annual revenues.
+He was responsible for management of all aspects of a $40 million dollar, 800-employee multi-site integrated behavioral health service delivery system.
 And, Mr. Braunstein brings managed care experience to the OPEN MINDS team, having served as the director of behavioral health for Family Health Plan Cooperative, a Wisconsin HMO.

 Mr. Braunstein is a certified clinical specialist in adult psychiatry and is a licensed advanced practice nurse practitioner in the state of Wisconsin.
-He received his Master of Science in Community Mental Health Nursing and his Bachelor’s degree in Nursing from the University of Wisconsin.
+He received his Master of Science in Community Mental Health Nursing and his Bachelor’s in Nursing from the University of Wisconsin-Milwaukee.
 He also earned a Bachelor’s degree in History Education from Rockford College.
-Additionally, Mr. Braunstein completed psychotherapy training from the Family Studies Center at Northwestern University and the University of Virginia Senior Executive Leadership Institute.
+In continuing education, Mr. Braunstein completed psychotherapy training from the Family Studies Center at Northwestern University and the University of Virginia Senior Executive Leadership Institute.